 It’s no secret that land is a valuable commodity.
 As the world population continues to grow, the demand for land will only increase.
+By subdividing land into multiple usable lots, the possibility of reaping additional profits is highly likely.
 This has led many people to ask the question, “How do I subdivide land?”

 You need to know a few things before you can answer that question.
 In this article, we’ll go over the things you need to know about subdivisions.

 In some areas, restrictions exist on how small you can subdivide a lot.
 The local zoning commission, building department, or the previous developer may have set restrictions.
 You’ll need to check with your city and county offices to obtain any information about any restrictions.

 Most restrictions are in place to keep the area from becoming too cluttered and to fit the design guidelines set forth by the city or county general plan.
 If there are a lot of small lots, it can make the area seem like it’s overdeveloped.
 The restrictions help to keep the area looking nice.

 When you’re looking at the market, you need to see if there’s a demand for these types of lots.
 If there is, you can feel good about investing in this land.
 If there isn’t, you might want to hold off and see if the market changes.

 Get in Touch with the Local Planning, Zoning, and/or Development Office

 You’ll want to contact the local planning department and ask about zoning restrictions.
 What can you build on the land?
 What can’t you build on the land?
 Are the utility lines already adjacent to the lot?
 What off-site improvements would be required?

 You should also ask about any future developments for the surrounding land.
 What if there’s a school planned next to the land?
 What if the city wants to build a new highway?
 These are all things you need to know before you buy the land.